Development and deployment process

 Deploy to production

-Once the staging tests have passed, the pipeline will deploy the artefact currently in staging into production.
+Once the pre-production tests have passed, the pipeline will deploy the artefact currently in pre-production into production.

 You should now check the feature works as expected on the live site.
 Once we’re happy the feature is live it is DONE!